Friday, August 28, 2020

 We need to give a framework to the day with regular bedtime and waketime.Dr.
 Weiermiller

-Quarantine and COVID-19 have caused significant increases in screen time for both adults and children.
-And now with many kids attending school online, there’s no getting around the role laptops, tablets and other devices play in our lives.
+COVID-19 has caused significant increases in screen time for both adults and children.
 But there are a few things you can do to help balance the amount of time your kids spend online.

 - enforce screen-free zones (bedrooms, the dinner table, etc.)